fabanc/intern4-exercises/exercise-3/ReadMe.md

 # Set-up

+## Install

+Open the command line in the current directory, and type the following command: `npm install`.

+## Dependencies

+Those dependencies will be installed when running the command `npm install`.

 - TypeScript: I did a local installation: `npm install --save-dev typescript`
 - Intern: `npm install intern`
 - HTTP Server `npm install --save-dev http-server`